BugSnag Alternatives

 Strengths

-• +Unlimited users on all tiers
+• +Unlimited users on every tier

 • +15-day all-features trial without card

-• +Indie-friendly, calm UX, no upsell pressure
+• +Bootstrapped, indie-friendly, no upsell pressure

 Trade-offs